Global airlines hike fares, cut routes as fuel costs balloon

 Sign up now: Get ST's newsletters delivered to your inbox

-March 17 - Global airlines sounded the alarm on Tuesday over soaring jet fuel prices triggered by the U.S.-Israeli war against Iran, warning of hundreds of millions of extra costs, higher fares and cuts to some routes.
+NEW YORK - Global airlines sounded the alarm on March 17 over soaring jet fuel prices triggered by the US-Israeli war against Iran, warning of hundreds of millions of extra costs, higher fares and cuts to some routes.

+The industry is moving quickly to pass on higher expenses through fare hikes, he told a J.P.
+Morgan industrials conference.

-American Airlines said it expects a $400 million increase in first-quarter expenses due to fuel costs.
+American Airlines said it expects a US$400 million increase in first-quarter expenses due to fuel costs.

 Among the first to act, Scandinavia’s biggest airline SAS AB said it is cutting a limited number of flights because of the “sharp and sudden increase” in fuel prices.